The Americanization of an Ancient Faith

 But these moves have provoked some anxiety among the laity, who worry that dropping Egyptian culture will undermine the faith.
 A new conversation has emerged among the faithful: Can an Americanized church truly count as Coptic?

-While the Coptic Church doesn’t keep any formal tally on its global presence, many scholars estimate that there are over 500,000 Copts living in the United States, with many tens of thousands others living in other English-speaking countries.
+While the Coptic Church doesn’t keep any formal tally on its global presence, many scholars estimate that there are over 500,000 Copts living in the United States, with many tens of thousands of others living in other English-speaking countries.
 There are no formal estimates on converts either.
 But their growing presence in established churches, as well as their membership in the new “mission churches” in the United States, is a widely acknowledged phenomenon.
 “There are now more and more non-Egyptian people in church, and I am getting to be less and less unique, which is great,” said Rachel Smallwood, a native Texan who was raised a devout Baptist and was baptized into the Coptic Church in Houston in 2012.

 American converts often first encounter Coptic Orthodoxy through a friend, colleague, or romantic partner.
 Marriage is a common motivation for conversion, as both partners have to be baptized in the faith in order to be married in the Church.
 Many American converts are also drawn to the Church’s claims that it’s the oldest in the world, founded by St. Mark the Evangelist in the first century.
 “The Protestant circles I was in would say, ‘We are trying to be more like Jesus Christ,’” said Toni Svonavec, an elementary-school teacher in Maryland who was baptized in 2014.
 “But for me, that is exactly what the Coptic Church already has.”